Germany Guard Service

-The Germany Guard Service (GGS) is a British Ministry of Defence security organisation that provides armed security to the British Armed Forces, in Germany.
+The Germany Guard Service (GGS) is a British Ministry of Defence security organisation that provides armed security to the British Armed Forces in Germany.

-It was organised under agreements between the UK and German authorities, with the origins of the organisation dating as far back as the 1950s in the Northern Rhine and Lower Saxony areas.
+It was organised under agreements between the UK and German authorities, with the origins of the organisation dating as far back as the 1950s in the North Rhine-Westphalia and Lower Saxony areas.

 The GGS directly supports the British Forces Germany garrison security mission.

 History

 British Forces Germany (BFG) is the name for British Armed Forces service personnel and civilians based in Germany.
-It was first established following the Second world war as the British Army of the Rhine (BAOR).
+It was first established following the Second World War as the British Army of the Rhine (BAOR).
 Although much smaller than the BAOR, it is still the largest concentration of British armed forces permanently stationed outside the United Kingdom.
 With the end of the Cold War and the Options for Change defence review in the early 1990s, BFG has been considerably reduced.
 Since the 1990s, the British presence has centred on the 1st Armoured Division, and supporting elements.
 BFG is concentrated in North Rhine-Westphalia and Lower Saxony.